Tangle decompositions of alternating link complements: Tangle decompositions of alternating braids

 Now consider the $PPPP$ or $PSPS$ curve $C_1'$ represented by $C_1$.
 Assume $C_1$ is not special.
 Then by the claim it bounds just one twist.
 If a $PPPP$ curve bounds just one twist, $F$ is compressible.
 Hence, only a $PSPS$ curve can bound a twist.
 The second $PSPS$ curve coming from $F$, denote it by $C_2'$, hits saddles at the same two crossings as $C_1'$.
 By the claim above, the modified $PSPS$ curve $C_2$ resulting from $C_2'$ either bounds a twist or is special itself.

 If $C_2$ is special, we are done.
-Otherwise each of $C_1$ and $C_2$ bounds a twist, then there are six twists in this link, one inside each of $C'_1, C'_2$, two outside of both $C'_1$ and $C'_2$, Then $L$ is a 3-braid.
-Each of the latter twists has just one crossing, since we isotoped $F$ so that a $PSPS$ curve does not intersect a bigon of $D$.
+Otherwise each of $C_1$ and $C_2$ bounds a twist.
+Then there are six twists in the diagram: two enclosed by $C’_1$ and $C’_2$, two enclosed by the two modified $PSPS$ curves in $S^2_{-}$, and two one-crossing twists outside of all four of these modified $PSPS$ curves.
 This is depicted in Fig.\ref{6twists}, where $C_1, C_2$ are in grey color.
-Therefore, $L$ is the braid $\sigma_1\sigma_2^{-n_1}\sigma_1^{n_2}\sigma_2^{-1}\sigma_1^{n_3}\sigma_2^{-n_4}$.
-Note that each of the two $PSPS$ curves in $F\cap S^2_-$ also bounds just one twist of this link, and is therefore not special. \end{proof}
+Hence $L$ is a 3-braid.
+Each of the enclosed twists has just one crossing, since we isotoped $F$ so that a $PSPS$ curve does not go through a crossing of a bigon of $D$.
+Therefore, $L$ is the braid $\sigma_1\sigma_2^{-n_1}\sigma_1^{n_2}\sigma_2^{-1}\sigma_1^{n_3}\sigma_2^{-n_4}$. \end{proof}

 \begin{example} Suppose that every black square on Fig.\ref{BraidDiagram} represents a tangle with at least one crossing.
 One can immediately see that such a diagram contains no special curves, and is not a diagram of a 3-braid.
-Therefore, by Prop.\ref{SpecialCurve}, $S^3-L$ contains no Conway sphere. \end{example}
+Therefore, by Theorem \ref{SpecialCurve}, $S^3-L$ contains no Conway sphere. \end{example}